Libreh/ShieldStun/README.md

 This will **temporarily** enable shieldStunning for fake players.
 If you want it to be **permanent**, click the text that says '[Change permanently?]'.

-This mod also doesn't enable stunning on Paper servers that don't have `skip-vanilla-damage-tick-when-shield-blocked` set to `true`.
+This mod also doesn't enable stunning on Paper servers that have shield stunning disabled.